rapid7/metasploit-framework/Remote-Branch-Pruning.md

 # Repeat for the unmerged branches

-Pretty much the same as above, but use `--no-merge` instead of `--merge` and allow for older unmerged branches (say, 2 months).
+Pretty much the same as above, but use `--no-merged` instead of `--merged` and allow for older unmerged branches (say, 2 months).

 # Tell people about it.